ashinw/house-prj-pub/lower-level/section-C-requirements.md

 5. There is no cooling system in this room
 6. The current window frames are old, large and difficult to open behind the fly screen
 7. The curtains are heavy and cumbersome to operate
-8. Inequity will arise if there are differences in size, quality and positioning between upper and lower levels

 ## Symmetric Requirements